r06921039/Interactive-Lab-Hub/Lab 1/README.md

 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

-**Justin Liu, Ting-Yu (Angus) Lin, Kae-Jer (Mike) Cho, Yen-Hao (Eric) Chen, Cheng-Wei Hu**
+**Justin Liu, Ting-Yu (Angus) Lin, Kae-Jer (Mike) Cho, Yen-Hao (Eric) Chen, Cheng-Wei Hu** **Document everything here.
+(Particularly we'd like to see the storyboard and video, although photos of the prototype are also great.)**